tutek1/DTLabs/02_Player/lab02.md

 ## Better Camera - Raycast, Shapecast
 Duration: hh:mm:ss

-Right now, if you move the camera, it can go inside objects and walls.
+Currently, if you move the camera, it can pass through objects and walls.
 This can be fixed by **raycasting**.
 Raycasting is the process of shooting a ray from a given position in a given direction until it reaches a **physics object** or its **maximum distance**.

 We will use **raycasting** to shoot a ray from the `CameraPivot` to the `Camera3D`, and if any object is in the way, we will set the camera offset to that point.

 > aside positive
 > Raycasting is a very common and useful technique.
-It can be used to do many things, such as shooting, camera offset, ground check, etc.
+It can be used for various purposes, such as shooting, camera offset, and ground check, among others.

 ### RayCast3D